politie/ngx-formkit/projects/formkit/README.md

 Add this component to your host component.
 This component renders a `<form>` component and `FormFieldComponent` components for every defined field in your `FormKitForm` configuration.

 ## `FormFieldComponent`
 This component is rendered for each field in your form configuration.
 The component takes care of all logic after an update is done to the model (the form values).
-It will hook into the `events$` stream of the `FormKitFormComponent` to handle these updates and will call all logic in your field configuration, from state management (required, disabled, hidden, loading) to hooks (onInit, onAfterUpdateValue).
+It will hook into the `events$` stream of the `FormComponent` to handle these updates and will call all logic in your field configuration, from state management (required, disabled, hidden, loading) to hooks (onInit).

 ## `FormKitForm<T>`
 This type is used to create objects for `FormKit`.
 In a `FormKitForm`, you define the settings for the form and the fields that the form should render.